Love You Live

 Love You Live is a double live album by the Rolling Stones, released in 1977.
-It is drawn from Tour of the Americas shows in the US in the summer of 1975, Tour of Europe shows in 1976 and performances from the El Mocambo nightclub concert venue in Toronto in 1977.
+It is drawn from Tour of the Americas shows in Canada and the US in the summer of 1975, Tour of Europe shows in 1976 and performances from the El Mocambo nightclub concert venue in Toronto in 1977.
 It is the band's third official full-length live release and is dedicated to the memory of audio engineer Keith Harwood, who died in a car accident shortly before the album's release.
 It is also the band's first live album with Ronnie Wood.